ibiblio-radiostats/radiostats/README.md

 Deployment
 ===
 The current production environment lives in a VM hosted by ibiblio.

+We currently have a locally hosted pre-production environment we use but after our work on the project, we will shut it down.

+Our project is currently CI/CD enabled through Github Actions

 __What are the various pieces that the fully deployed software uses?
 For example, with Heroku, what addons does the app use?
 Is continuous integration or continuous deployment enabled?
 If so, where does it live?__